 Devotional Time: Start your day right with a moment of prayer and reflection, led by one of our community members.

-Fellowship: Spend quality time connecting with like-minded men, sharing experiences, and building lasting friendships.
+Fellowship: Spend quality time connecting with like-minded men and women, sharing experiences, and building lasting friendships.

 Don't miss out on these uplifting mornings.
 They're a fantastic way to deepen your faith, expand your knowledge, and strengthen your bonds with fellow believers.

 Wesley Foundation Social Event Funding: We are proud supporters of social events organized by the Wesley Foundation, aiming to foster community and spiritual growth of college students at William & Mary.